rackerlabs/support-how-to/content/cloud-servers/preparing-the-cloud-server-to-be-a-mail-server.md

 ---
 permalink: preparing-the-cloud-server-to-be-a-mail-server/
 audit_date:
-title: Prepare the Cloud Server to be a Mail Server
+title: Prepare a Cloud Server to be a mail server
 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support
-last_modified_date: '2016-01-13'
+last_modified_date: '2020-01-15'
-last_modified_by: Nate Archer
+last_modified_by: William Loy
 product: Cloud Servers
 product_url: cloud-servers
 ---

+**Warning:** Managing a mail server in the cloud provides no guarantee email will be delivered to recipients' Inboxes.
+Establishing and maintaining email deliverability is complex undertaking.
+See our [hosted email offerings](https://support.rackspace.com/how-to/#cloud-office) if you are in need of a managed email solution.

-**Warning:** Email in the Cloud (Rackspace or otherwise), even with today's vast standards, is considered to be "best effort" without any guarantees for reliability or deliverability.
-Follow the steps below to have a better email sending reputation.
-As an additional precaution, it is helpful to research and consider using the following:
+To improve your email server's sending reputation, it is helpful to research and consider using the following solutions:

 -   [DomainKeys Identified Mail (DKIM)](/how-to/rackspace-cloud-dns-additional-resources)
 -   [Domain-based Message Authentication, Reporting & Conformance (DMARC) DNS records](http://www.dmarc.org/index.html)

-It is vital that the Cloud Server has the basics such as the hostname and Reverse DNS correctly set before we configure any sort of mail service.
-This article looks at the hostname and reverse DNS (RDNS) settings on the Cloud Server.
+It is vital that your Cloud Server has the hostname and Reverse Domain Name System (RDNS) correctly set before you configure any sort of mail service.
+This article reviews the hostname and RDNS settings necessary for a Cloud Server being configured for email.

-### Assumptions
+### Prerequisites

-The only assumptions made for these email articles are:
+The instructions in this article utilize the following technology:

--  You are running and have set up Ubuntu Hardy (The instructions may work on other distros but it has not been tested and is not guaranteed).
+-  Ubuntu Hardy operating system.
+(The instructions may work on other Linux&reg;
+   distributions but it has not been tested and is not guaranteed).

-### Configure hostname
+### Configure the hostname

-The first thing to look at is the Cloud Server hostname.

-This is simply the name of the Cloud Server and is used in the headers of the email (the headers can be thought of as the address and sender label on the email).
+A hostname is the name of the Cloud Server and is used in the headers of the email (the headers can be thought of as the address and sender label on the email).

-Setting the hostname via the command line involves the very simple adjustment of a couple of files.
+Setting the hostname via the command line involves the adjustment of a couple of files.

-We can start by checking what the current hostname is:
+1. Start by checking what the current hostname is:

-    hostname -f
+    `hostname -f`

-On my Cloud Server, the output is:
+   On the example Cloud Server, the output is:

-    cloudserver1

-For these basic articles I am going to use the domain **mail.democloud.com** - I am setting up a mail server so that makes sense.
+    `cloudserver1`

+  **Note:** These instructions use the domain **mail.democloud.com**.

-I need to change the hostname to match the domain:
+2. Change the hostname to match the domain:

-    sudo nano /etc/hostname
+    `sudo nano /etc/hostname`

-Replace the current hostname (cloudserver1) with the one you need (in this case **mail.democloud.com**).
+    Replace the current hostname `cloudserver1` with your selected domain name which in this example is **mail.democloud.com**.

-The second file to edit is:
+3. The second file to edit can be opened for editing using the following command:

-    sudo nano /etc/hosts
+    `sudo nano /etc/hosts`

-The default looks like this on my cloud server:
+    The default looks like this on our example cloud server:

-    127.0.0.1       localhost localhost.localdomain
+    `127.0.0.1       localhost localhost.localdomain`
-    127.0.0.1       cloudserver1

-Following on from what we are doing, replace 'cloudserver1' with **mail.democloud.com**.
+    `127.0.0.1       cloudserver1`

-Of course, replace mail.democloud.com with your domain.
+    Replace `cloudserver1` with `mail.democloud.com`.On your Cloud Server you should replace `mail.democloud.com` with your domain.

-### Reboot

-Conduct a quick reboot:
+4. Verify hostname changes by rebooting the Cloud Server and checking the hostname output using the following sequence of commands:

-    sudo shutdown -r now
+    `sudo shutdown -r now`

-and check the hostname:

-    hostname -f
+    `hostname -f`

 The output is now:

-    mail.democloud.com

-Good start!

-### Configure reverse DNS

-Now, we need to properly set the reverse DNS for the server.
+    `mail.democloud.com`

+**Note:** `mail.democloud.com` is an example hostname.

-#### Change reverse DNS in the Control Panel
+### Change reverse DNS in the Control Panel

+Now, you must configure the rDNS on the server.

-Navigate to your Server's DNS tab and scroll down to the Reverse DNS section.
-Change the relevant field to the domain name which you'd like in the rDNS record.
-(See [DNS - Creating a Reverse DNS Record](/how-to/create-a-reverse-dns-record-0 "DNS - Creating a Reverse DNS Record"))
+1. Navigate to your server's DNS tab and scroll down to the Reverse DNS section.

+2. Change the relevant field to the domain name which you'd like in the rDNS record.
+See [DNS - Creating a Reverse DNS Record](/how-to/create-a-reverse-dns-record-0 "DNS - Creating a Reverse DNS Record") for detailed instructions.

-#### Check the reverse DNS
+#### Verify reverse DNS changes

-The RDNS may take a while to propagate and you really need to wait until it has done so before you can fully configure and test any mail setup.
+The RDNS can take 24-48 hours to propagate.
+We recommend that you wait until the changes have fully propagated before configuring and testing any mail setup.

-To check the RDNS, you need to input the IP address if the Cloud Server into the `dig` command.
+To check the RDNS, you must input the Internet Protocol (IP) address of the Cloud Server into a `dig` command.

-Note that `dig` is not installed on a base Ubuntu Hardy Cloud Server:
+The `dig` function must be installed on a base Ubuntu Hardy Cloud Server by using the following command:

-    sudo aptitude install dnsutils
+    `sudo aptitude install dnsutils`

-So, to check the RDNS:
+Now you can begin the steps of verifying the RDNS changes are correct.

+Check the RDNS output using a `dig` command:

-    dig -x 208.75.84.20
+    `dig -x 208.75.84.20`

 In this case, the output includes the correct answer: